JohanAlvedal/Svotc/readme.md

 The engine now handles:

-* comfort guard when indoor temperature is too low
+* Comfort protection when indoor temperature is too low
-* overtemperature brake when indoor temperature is too high
+* Overtemperature braking when indoor temperature is too high
-* fail-safe behavior when inputs are missing
+* Fail-safe behavior when inputs are missing

+These protections are evaluated in a strict priority order.

+---

+### Temperature control using PI regulation

+SVOTC 3.0.0 introduces a lightweight **PI regulator (Proportional + Integral)** for temperature control.

+This regulator is used in:

+* **Comfort mode**
+* **Comfort guard** during Smart mode
+* **Overtemperature braking**

+The regulator calculates an offset based on the difference between the current indoor temperature and the configured comfort target.

+The proportional term reacts immediately to the temperature error, while the integral term gradually compensates for persistent deviations over time.

+A small deadband around the target temperature prevents constant adjustments caused by tiny sensor fluctuations.

+The PI controller works together with SVOTC’s ramp limiting between **requested offset** and **applied offset**, ensuring that changes happen gradually and remain gentle on the heat pump's behavior.

+A derivative term (D) is intentionally not used.
+Buildings already behave as slow thermal systems and PI control provides stable regulation without unnecessary complexity.

 These protections are evaluated in a strict priority order.